ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/locate-types-spec.md

 }
 ```

-`set` is a compacted version of every occured types.
+`set` is a compact version of all types that appear (without
-The `data.kind` field may change the structure of the `data` field in
+preserving the tree structure).
+The `data.kind` field may change the
-the case of `type-ref`:
+structure of the `data` field in the case of `type-ref`:

 ```json
 {